Ranuncolo/umbrella/README.md

 ## Introduction
 Have you ever wondered what the local weather conditions are in your garden?
 Wouldn't you like a simple way to get all the necessary data for growing the best possible plants in your garden?

-We proposed to create a Raspberry Pi Weather station that collects and displays all its data in a very easy to understand format.
-The device will initially feature temperature, humidity and air pressure sensors.
+We have created a Raspberry Pi based Weather station that collects and displays all its data in a very easy to understand format.
+The device contains temperature, humidity, air pressure, ambient light and wind sensors.
 It will also provide you weather data with up-to-the-minute precision, as well as daily, weekly and monthly summaries.

 This device will be significantly smaller and cheaper than a conventional weather station :)

 ## Technical Description

 Although the weather can change relatively quickly, you don't need to sample the weather very frequently to plot interesting weather trends.
-This code will sample and record the weather every 15 minutes.
-A latency of around 1 minute would be acceptable, but this code will save the sensor data in a much shorter time period than this.
+As this code will sample and record the weather every minute, a latency of a few seconds would be acceptable.
 Only a single sample needs to be stored in the memory buffer at any one time as data can be saved to the SD card onboard the Pi.

 Code is implemented in userspace.
 The reduction in latency gained by running in kernel space is not required.
 As the program is paired with a web app it is safer to deny the program access to the kernel, ensuring that the kernel remains protected.
 This software required two threads - one for the data processing software and one for the web app.